 The SB220Q offers impressive performance and image quality.
 It also boasts a slim modern design with ultra-thin bezels.
 The smooth performance and gaming features put it among the best gaming monitors under $150.

-Everyone knows it’s vital to have a high performance computer when it comes to gaming equipment, but we sometimes overlook the importance of a monitor.
+Everyone knows it’s vital to have a high-performance computer when it comes to gaming equipment, but we sometimes overlook a monitor’s importance.
 Here’s how a professional monitor gives you an advantage:

 • Refresh rate: